KER Dividend History & Analysis | 2.7% Yield

 This chart shows the yearly cash amount paid as dividends per share.
 The exact values for each year can be found in the structured dataset with the html-id #yearly_dividend_dataset below.

-5 Years Chart with Price and Dividend Yield This chart shows the dividend yield and price over the last 5 years in one graph.
-The price axis is on the left and the dividend yield axis is on the right.
+5 Years Chart with Price and Dividend Yield This chart shows the dividend yield and price over time.
+Price is displayed as gray area (left axis), yield as dark blue line (right axis), and average yield as orange dashed line.

 Top Dividend Payers in Apparel, Accessories & Luxury Goods